arunpap/CallCenter/README.md

-Call Center Dashboard
+# Call Center Dashboard

-This Power BI project aims to analyze a comprehensive call center dataset with features including Call ID, Agent, Date, Time, Topic, Answered (Y/N), Resolved, Speed of Answer (seconds), Avg Talk Duration, and Satisfaction Rating.
+In this project, I created a dashboard in Power BI for the call center manager, reflecting all relevant Key Performance Indicators (KPIs) and metrics using the dataset provided by PwC.

+# Project Aims to analyze
+* Overall customer satisfaction
+* Overall calls answered/abandoned
+* Calls by time
+* Average speed of answer
+* Agent’s performance quadrant -> average handle time (talk duration) vs calls answered

  The goal is to gain valuable insights into call center performance, customer satisfaction, and emerging trends.